Lanosterol 14 alpha-demethylase

 Lanosterol 14α-demethylase (CYP51A1) is the animal version of a cytochrome P450 enzyme that is involved in the conversion of lanosterol to 4,4-dimethylcholesta-8(9),14,24-trien-3β-ol.
 The cytochrome P450 isoenzymes are a conserved group of proteins that serve as key players in the metabolism of organic substances and the biosynthesis of important steroids, lipids, and vitamins in eukaryotes.
 As a member of this family, lanosterol 14α-demethylase is responsible for an essential step in the biosynthesis of sterols.
 In particular, this protein catalyzes the removal of the C-14α-methyl group from lanosterol.
 This demethylation step is regarded as the initial checkpoint in the transformation of lanosterol to other sterols that are widely used within the cell.

 Evolution

 The structural and functional properties of the cytochrome P450 superfamily have been subject to extensive diversification over the course of evolution.
-Recent estimates indicate that there are currently 10 classes and 267 families of CYP proteins.
+Recent estimates indicate that there are currently 267 families of CYP proteins participating in 10 classes of P450 electron transport systems.
 It is believed that 14α-demethylase or CYP51 diverged early in the cytochrome's evolutionary history and has preserved its function ever since; namely, the removal of the 14α-methyl group from sterol substrates.

 Although CYP51's mode of action has been well conserved, the protein's sequence varies considerably between biological kingdoms.
 CYP51 sequence comparisons between kingdoms reveal only a 22-30% similarity in amino acid composition.